pilarcormo/Preprint/Code.md

 ####Command line parameters used for paired-end read mapping and SNP calling

-The reference genome was indexed before running the alingment and SNP calling pipeline.
+1. Index reference sequence

 ```
 bwa index TAIR10.fa
 ```
+2. Map the reads to reference genome with BWA

 ```
 desc "Align using bwa"